 Nearly half of all motorcycle crashes involve speeding or alcohol or drug use.
 In fact, driving under the influence is one of the most common causes of motorcycle crashes.
 Riding a motorcycle requires paying attention.
 Motorcycles notoriously present extra risk on the road, and bikers who speed or use chemicals while riding put themselves and others at unnecessary risk.
 Needless to say, no motorcyclist or driver should ever operate a vehicle under the influence of alcohol.

 When bikers exceed the speed limit, they do not have time to react to potential hazards.
 When crashes involve a high rate of speed or the use of alcohol or drugs on the part of the biker, they are usually found to be at fault.
 This may reduce the biker’s ability to recover funds in a crash.
-In cases where the biker is cited for speeding or alcohol use, contact an experienced motorcycle accident attorneys like the ones at Kass & Moses to determine if you can still receive damages.
+In cases where the biker is cited with an elevated blood alcohol concentration by the police officer, contact an experienced motorcycle accident attorneys like the ones at Kass & Moses to determine if you can still receive damages.
+In such cases, the motorcycle rider still may be able to receive some compensation if it is determined that the person driving the passenger vehicle was at least partly responsible.

 Crashes with Fixed Objects